-When asked what kind of rod he prefers for springtime top-water fishing, Captain Yano says, “A seven- or eight-foot-long rod—pretty stiff—is good.
+When asked what kind of rod he prefers for springtime topwater fishing for speckled trout, Captain Yano says, “A seven- or eight-foot-long rod—pretty stiff—is good.
 This kind of rod allows very long casts with top-water lures.
 I throw it just as far as I can.”

-With the clear and sometimes shallow water of April, anglers will need to be able to put the lure over fish that have not yet detected the boat and spooked.
+With the clear and sometimes shallow water of spring, anglers will need to be able to put the lure over fish that have not yet detected the boat and spooked.

 “I try to not anchor in springtime,” he says.
 “It’s hard to reposition the boat, and the anchor makes noise that spooks the fish.” – Capt.
 Yano Serra